Christmas Tree Cutting PermitsGet Your Own Christmas Tree for a Great Family Outing

 Christmas Tree Permits for the Humboldt-Toiyabe National Forest

 Permits are $10 for the Carson and Bridgeport Ranger Districts.
 They must be purchased in person with cash, check, or credit / ATM cards.
 Permits are good for cutting white fir, Jeffrey pine, lodgepole pine, juniper, pinyon pine, and incense cedar in designated areas.
-USFS Christmas tree permits are available at the Reno / Tahoe locations listed below during the hours listed.
-For more locations, refer to "Humboldt-Toiyabe National Forest Christmas Tree Program."
+USFS Christmas tree permits are available at these Reno / Tahoe area locations during the hours listed.
+For more locations, go to the Christmas tree cutting website.

 Humboldt-Toiyabe National Forest Headquarters

 Hope Valley Café and Market